Experience a Week in the Vibrant Arts Scene of Saratoga Springs

 - Saratoga Clay Arts Center offers classes to kids and adults of all skill levels.
 Try hands-on activities and learn about crafting with clay.

-- Class times vary, but the arts center is open 8:00am-10:00pm, seven days a week (except for certain holidays).
-Register online today and plan ahead!
+- Class times vary, but the arts center is open Monday - Saturday, 11:00am-5:00pm.
+Register online today and plan ahead.

 Take a peek inside the Tang Teaching Museum at Skidmore College.